 Ad Groups are intended to make it easier for advertisers to organize, optimize and manage their campaigns.

 The advantage of Ad Groups is to compare and control different strategies across bid, budget, creative, and targeting.
 Upon associating multiple Promoted Tweets to a single line item, the auction would select the best Tweet from that group and then select the best Tweet for that campaign from all of the line items.
 If you have multiple Ad Groups with single Tweets, it would effectively select the Tweet that would likely perform better from that Ad Group.

-A single ads account can only have up to 200 active campaigns.
 Using Ad Groups enables an advertiser to split up targeting and bidding into a much greater number of possible combinations, and in general allows splitting up targeting into logical groups.

 Ads API tools in particular could be built around fine tuned optimization rules with Ad Groups that would be more difficult to do via manual edits due to the larger scale of line item and creative combinations.

 How does the line item budget relate to campaign budget in an Ad Groups campaign?